FormidableLabs/victory/CONTRIBUTING.md

 When running a development server, tests will be served automatically at http://localhost:3001/test/client/test.html

-Tests my also be run in the terminal with:
+Tests may also be run in the terminal with:

 ```console
 $ yarn nps test